project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 This page provides information for you to install and run a Sunbird instance on your laptop or desktop.
 The intent is to give you a look and feel of some of the features of Sunbird, be able to tweak around with the front-end code.
 This developer installation of Sunbird application and the cloud APIs used therein, are not for intended for production purposes.

 >The Sunbird developer installation can be best viewed via the Google Chrome browser.
 Although, other browsers may be used, but some pages might not render correctly.
 >Sunbird developer installation is intended for the web.
-It cannot be installed on the mobile and Single Sign On (SSO).
+It cannot be used on mobile devices and Single Sign On (SSO).

 ## Intended Audience